Anxious Child, Ages 6 to 12

 - Shyness.
 Your child may become fearful in new situations, such as her first girl scout troop meeting or school dance.

 - School phobia.
 Your child refuses to go to school, pleading with you not to make her or insisting that she's ill.
-This may be a manifestation of separation anxiety, or it may derive from a more specific fear, such as that of not knowing the answer when her teacher calls on her or of being teased on the playground.
+This may be a manifestation of separation anxiety, or it may derive from a more specific fear, such as that of not knowing the answer when her teacher calls on her or of being teased or bullied on the playground.

 - Fears of natural disasters.
 Children in this age range often have fears that are grounded in events they've witnessed or heard about.
 Your child might start worrying that your house will catch fire after a school fire drill, or develop a fear of flying after seeing an airplane accident on the evening news.